minanagehsalalma/BookMarkletsWiki/README.md

 ## Available Bookmarklets so far
 ### - Facebook Video downloader : works perfectly with videos,reels,comments on mobile browsers.
+### - Facebook Comments Expander : Expands all comments on any facebook post good for searching in comments (ctrl + f) or archiving a page works on desktop.

 ## 🤝 Contributing